 - Your Special Needs Plan leaves the Medicare program: You'll qualify for a Special Election Period to switch plans.

-How to Enroll in a Medicare Special Needs Plan in Navajo County
+Getting Enrolled in a Special Needs Plan in Navajo County, Arizona

 There are three ways to enroll in an SNP: